Welcome to the Aerospace Research Center

 ARC’s cutting-edge experimental facilities and computational capabilities have supported groundbreaking discoveries that are now fueling some of industry’s latest improvements.
 With our strategic location at The Ohio State University Airport, we excel at advancing research along the spectrum from fundamental to applied (benchtop to flight!).
 Notable activities include a Pratt & Whitney Center of Excellence on Blade Tip Rub and the Federal Aviation Administration ASSURE Center of Excellence on Safe and Efficient Integration of Unmanned Aircraft Systems into the National Airspace System.
 Our research findings also directly inform policymaking at the federal level, helping ensure safe and sustainable technology growth for the betterment of society.

-Director, Aerospace Research Center
+Interim Director, Aerospace Research Center